Stakes high as Geely's Volvo replaces best-selling SUV

 The new XC60 will be delivered with a range of powertrains, including a plug-in hybrid version, with production set to begin in mid-April at the carmaker's plant in Torslanda, on the outskirts of Gothenburg in western Sweden.

-A semi-autonomous driver assistance system, which handles steering, acceleration and braking on well-marked roads at speeds up to 130 kilometers per hour, will be available as an option, it added.
+A semi-autonomous driver assistance system, which handles steering, acceleration and braking on well-marked roads at speeds up to 130 kilometres per hour, will be available as an option, it added.